 “Journeys Out Yonder provides place-based adventure programs for young children.
 We utilize the vast outdoor landscapes to feed children’s curiosity, advance childhood play, develop self efficacy and social connections, while building strong, capable bodies.
 Children who learn to love where they live learn to care for it.
 Our purpose is to support families who want their children to learn about nature, in nature and with nature.”

 Children need quality time outdoors, every day.
-I adhere to an emergent curriculum, through outdoor, exploratory and adventurous play and learning activities that children naturally engage in.
-Child-centered, outdoor activities afford children the opportunity for transcendent and emergent nature experiences that help them learn about themselves, others and the world where they live.
+I adhere to an emergent curriculum, through outdoor exploratory and adventurous play, with learning activities that children naturally engage in.
+Child-centered, outdoor activities afford children the opportunity for transcendent an emergent nature experiences that help them learn about themselves, others and the world where they live.
 I adjust my teaching to meet the needs of each child, their interests, their passions, and their skills.

 “They become a part of the community, rather than a passive observer of it.“